Joseph Beuys centenary exhibition explores the function of art | DW | 29.03.2021

 Is art purely decorative or should it actively question and rebel against social norms?
 An event commemorating German artist Joseph Beuys ponders these questions.

-The felt hat and fishing vest were his trademark; felt and grease, his favorite materials.
-He wanted to abolish capitalism and heal the world with art: This is how Joseph Beuys became Germany's best-known and its most influential artist of the 20th century.
+The felt hat and fishing vest were his trademarks; felt and grease, his favorite materials.
+He wanted to abolish capitalism and heal the world with art: This is how Joseph Beuys became Germany's best-known and most influential artist of the 20th century.

 Beuys caused a stir in the art world for much of the past century, where to this day, he has his ardent admirers as well as those who think rather little of him.

-One museum has already launched its anniversary program titled after Beuys' famous guiding principle, "Everyone is an artist."
-The K20 museum, which is part of the Kunstsammlung NRW museums in Düsseldorf, has started showing twelve selected art works and so-called 'happenings' — performances by Beuys, which were captured on film by his contemporaries roughly half a century ago.
+One museum has already launched its anniversary program, titled after Beuys' famous guiding principle, "Everyone is an artist."
+The K20 museum, which is part of the Kunstsammlung NRW museums in Düsseldorf, has started showing 12 selected artworks and so-called "happenings" — performances by Beuys that were captured on film by his contemporaries roughly half a century ago.

 These images can be seen flickering across screens and canvases at the K20 as of March 27, 2021, and are accompanied by a myriad of pictures, words, sculptures and the bright lights of projectors filling the space and structured by a framework of steel rods.

-The exhibition includes the 1974 installation "I like America and America likes Me" — a controversial work of action art whereby Beuys was locked up in a New York gallery for two days alongside a live coyote.
-This performance not only earned him the reputation of being somewhat of a shaman, but also caused a steep hike in the prices his works would fetch in the global art market at the time.
+The exhibition includes the 1974 installation "I like America and America likes Me" — a controversial work of action art in which Beuys was locked up in a New York gallery for two days alongside a live coyote.
+This performance not only earned him the reputation of being somewhat of a shaman but also caused a steep hike in the prices his works would fetch in the global art market at the time.

 There are also photographs documenting Beuys' planting of "7000 Oaks" at the 1982 documenta7 exhibition in Kassel, which the artist used to propagate his need for "Stadtverwaldung statt Stadtverwaltung," a play of words in German amounting to "urban forestation instead of urban administration."